radudilirici/Introduction-to-Robotics/Matrix game/README.md

 # Grapp Remastered
-# Endless runner

 Game presentation: https://youtu.be/y43-t0pTpAc

 ### The game
 The game is an endless runner.
 While moving forward, the player will encounter various obstacles generated on the run.
 Colliding with them will result in losing a life (up to 3).
 Touching an obstacle from sideways won't result in a collision.
-The difficulty level increases with time and that includes spawning more advanced obstacles and speeding up the forward movement.
-Some of the obstacles have animations and change their states over time.

 ### How to play
 The player position is controlled by using the joystick X axis.
 Specifying a direction will make the player to move to that side all the way to the border of the screen, or untill the oposite direction is chosen.